MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/hololens-app-styles.md

 - Use styles to reinforce actions.

 - Be consistent in your styles usage.
-After operators learn the visual language of styles, they'll know that a particular style means a specific thing, which speeds up their learning process.
+After operators learn the visual language of styles, they'll start to understand what styles are intended to convey, which will speed up their learning process.

 ## Obscure or highlight items in your space